To find and order a specific phage of interest, please visit our catalogue first und select Bacteriophage on the left

-- Lysis leads to a clear zone around the filter paper.
+- Lysis leads to a more or less clear zone around the filter paper strip or disc.
 Several phages cause turbid plaques and therefore also a turbid zone around the filter paper.
-For preparing a PHAGE STOCK SUSPENSION, phages are resolved after lysis occurred: add 2-5 mL of recommended buffer or medium to get a phage stock suspension: leave the plate at room temperature while slowly rotating on a shaker for at least 4 hrs.
+There is no standard size or intensity of the lysis zone!
+For preparing a phage stock solution from such a plate with a lysis zone, phages are resolved after lysis occurred: add 2-3 mL of recommended buffer or medium to get a phage stock suspension: leave the plate at room temperature while slowly rotating on a shaker for 2-4 hrs.
 Then, harvest the phage suspension and pellet the bacteria by centrifugation.
-Filtrate the supernatant (0.45 µm porous size filter) to remove remaining bacteria.
+Filtrate the supernatant (usually 0.2 µm porous size filter) to remove remaining bacteria.

-- Alternatively to lysis on agar (see above), LYSIS IN LIQUID CULTURE may be performed: add the filter paper or the filter discs directly to a small exponentially growing fresh host culture, followed by further incubating phage and host together: in a first step, leave this culture for 1-2 hours without shaking so that phages can adsorb to bacterial cells, then further incubate the culture by shaking, as required.
-Observe this culture until lysis occurs.
-Disadvantage of lysis in liquid culture: phage-resistant bacterial mutants may arise and overgrow the culture so that the lysis effect is not visible anymore.
-Therefore, carefully observe the lysis process.
+- Alternatively to lysis on agar (see above), lysis in liquid culture may be performed: add the filter paper or filter disc directly to a small exponentially growing fresh host culture (2 mL), followed by further incubating phage and host together: in a first step, leave this culture for 15-30 minutes without shaking so that phages can adsorb to bacterial cells, then further incubate the culture by shaking, as required for the respective host.
+Observe this culture until lysis occurs as phage-resistant bacterial mutants may arise and grow in the culture so that the lysis effect is not visible anymore.
+Therefore, carefully observe the lysis process and stop it when lysis is completed, harvest the phage suspension by centrifugation and filtration.
 Don’t incubate overnight without observing the lysis process.

-- The phage suspension harvested after step 4 is the starting suspension for further purification or phage propagation steps.
+- The phage suspension harvested after step 4 or 5 respectively, is the starting suspension for further purification or phage propagation steps.

-- For saving and propagating the phages on agar plates and in liquid culture, you might cut the filter paper in two pieces or use one of the two filter discs and proceed with the above steps 2 and 5 in parallel.
+- For keeping and saving phage material and propagating the phages on agar plates and in liquid culture, cut the filter paper in two pieces or use one of the two filter discs and proceed with the above steps 2 and 5 in parallel.